GeoffWilliams/geoffwilliams.me.uk/user/plugins/comments/README.md

 To set the enabled routes, create a `user/config/plugins/comments.yaml` file, copy in it the contents of `user/plugins/comments/comments.yaml` and edit the `enable_on_routes` and `disable_on_routes` options according to your needs.

+> Make sure you configured the "Email from" and "Email to" email addresses in the Email plugin with your email address!

 # Enabling Recaptcha

 The plugin comes with Recaptcha integration.
+To make it work, create a `user/config/plugins/comments.yaml` file, copy in it the contents of `user/plugins/comments/comments.yaml` and uncomment the captcha form field and the captcha validation process.
-To make it work, add your own Recaptcha `site` and `secret` keys the the plugin yaml config file.
+Make sure you add your own Recaptcha `site` and `secret` keys too.

 # Where are the comments stored?

 In the `user/data/comments` folder.
 They're organized by page route, so every page with a comment has a corresponding file.
-This enabled a quick load of all the page comments.
+This enables a quick load of all the page comments.

 # Visualize comments